The intent of this chapter is to:

-Minimize danger to public health by protecting water supply and natural drainage.
+Minimize danger to public health by protection of water supply and natural drainage.

-Reduce financial burdens imposed on the community, its governmental units, and its residents, by preventing excessive development in areas subject to flooding.
+Reduce financial burdens imposed on the community, its governmental units, and its residents, by regulating development in areas subject to flooding.

-It shall be unlawful for any person, partnership, business or corporation to undertake, or cause to be undertaken, any construction or development anywhere within the Township of Upper Burrell unless a permit has been obtained from the Floodplain Administrator.
+It shall be unlawful for any person, partnership, business or corporation to undertake, or cause to be undertaken, any construction or development anywhere within the City unless a permit has been obtained from the Floodplain Administrator.

 A permit shall not be required for minor repairs to existing buildings or structures.

-This chapter shall not create liability on the part of the Township of Upper Burrell or any officer or employee thereof for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.
+This chapter shall not create liability on the part of the City or any officer or employee thereof for any flood damages that result from reliance on this chapter or any administrative decision lawfully made thereunder.